Jackie Gayda: Return to wrestling (2009–2011)

-In April 2009, Gayda returned to WWE for one-night-only as a part of the 25 Diva battle royal at WrestleMania XXV.
+In April 2009, Gayda returned to WWE for one-night-only as a part of the 25 Diva battle royal at WrestleMania 25.

 On August 30, 2010, Mexican promotion Perros del Mal Producciones announced that Gayda, under the ring name Miss Jackie, would wrestle for the promotion on September 16, on the same card as her husband Charlie Haas.
 At the event Jackie and Celestial defeated Jennifer Blake and Mini Chessman in a tag team match.
 She appeared again on February 11, 2011, on the Viva La Lucha PPV, teaming with NY Knockout Nikki to take on Christina Von Eerie and Jennifer Blake (a match that she won for her team, via crossbody into a pin).
 On August 20, 2011, Haas became her husband's manager where he became the inaugural Family Wrestling Entertainment (FWE) Heavyweight Champion by defeating Jay Lethal and Eric Young.
 He held the championship for four months before losing it to Young on December 17, the same night Jackie made her in-ring debut for FWE in a loss to Winter.

 Personal life

+Gayda is the Sister of former Dayton Flyer baseball legend Joe Gayda.
 Gayda married fellow professional wrestler Charlie Haas in 2005.
 The couple have four children: Kayla (born 2006), Taylor (born 2008), Russell (born 2010), and Charles (born 2012).
 In December 2020, Haas announced that he and Gayda are divorced.

 In 2008, Haas and Gayda opened the "Custom Muscle Nutrition and Smoothie Shop", a nutritional store, in Frisco, Texas.